 It's not uncommon for a house to have at least one window with a failed seal.
 The cause can either be an immediate, outright failure of the seal or a slow, expected leakage over time.

 Even in climates that are not considered extreme, it's common to find double-pane, sealed IGU's.
-The reason they are sealed so tightly is because they have an air vacuum between the panes.
+The reason they are sealed so tightly is they have an air vacuum between the panes.
 Sometimes this air vacuum is replaced with a low conductivity inert gas like argon or krypton.

-It is this very combination of two and even three sheets of glass and the gas within that keep the cold away.
+It is this very combination of two, and even three, sheets of glass and the gas within that keeps the cold away.

-Major glass manufacturer PPG outlines how window seals can fail:
+Major glass manufacturer Vitro Architectural Glass (formerly PPG) outlines how window seals can fail:

 The partial pressure differentials between the air outside and the gas inside cause both argon and krypton to naturally escape an IGU.
 Even when an IGU is perfectly constructed, the gas will escape at a rate of about one percent per year, and that rate is much faster when the IGU is poorly made.

 - Clean Them First: Since your test is all visual, you need to provide yourself with a blank slate.
 Thoroughly clean both the inside and the outside of the window, so you are certain that you are not looking at external moisture.

-- Moisture Within the IGU: Fogging, hazing or moisture between the two panes of glass mean that a window seal has failed.
+- Moisture Within the IGU: Fogging, hazing, or moisture between the two panes of glass means that a window seal has failed.
 While a window can certainly fail and not have any moisture between the two panes, it is more common to see moisture between the two panes.

 - Save Those Warranties: If you are in the habit of tossing out warranties, this is one product where you want to keep this information.
 Premature window seal failure is clearly a product failure, not a function of poor installation.